-From seasoned poets to total newbies to the simply-a-bit-curious, participants in the Phantom Billstickers National Poetry Day 2017 — on Friday, 25 August — have the opportunity to be touched by the magic and excitement of poetry, to get involved in the poetry community, and to discover New Zealand poets, share poems and explore and experience what poetry is all about.
+From seasoned poets, to total newbies, to the simply-a-bit-curious, participants in the Phantom Billstickers National Poetry Day 2017 — on Friday, 25 August — had the opportunity to be touched by the magic and excitement of poetry, to get involved in the poetry community, and to discover New Zealand poets, share poems and explore and experience what poetry is all about.

-Registrations for the official 2017 calendar of events will open 15 March.
+- Registrations for the official 2017 Calendar of Events opened 15 March.
+Registrations will open again March 2018.
 Click here to find out how to run an event.

 - View the 2017 events programme for an idea of what fantastic activities unleashed the power of poetry near you..

 Phantom Billstickers National Poetry Day is governed by the New Zealand Book Awards Trust.

 The national administrator is Harley Hern.